Events & Exhibits

 April 22 & 23 2017: Select homes with distinguished and remarkable gardens open their grounds to the public for a short time only.

 April 28-30, 2017: Formerly known as Market Square Art Fair, several blocks of downtown Knoxville becomes a dynamic street festival encompassing high-quality visual, performing, culinary, and children’s arts.

-April 29, 2017: A fast-paced art competition where adult and youth artists design wild and fun adirondack chairs in Krutch Park to be auctioned
+April 29, 2017: A fast-paced art competition where adult and youth artists create paintings in Krutch Park to be auctioned

 April 2017: Focusing on the idea of stepping out into our community, the trails are at least one-mile in length and folks are encouraged to walk, run, or bike these trails.